nianiolang/nianiolang.github.io/json_ptd_validator.md

 	"ov.none" : null
 }
 ```
-### How to use json:ptd validator?
+### How to use json-ptd validator?
-`json:ptd validator` is simple application which interface allows user to enter `type` and `value` in proper text areas.
+`json-ptd validator` is simple application which interface allows user to enter `type` and `value` in proper text areas.
 By clicking `Validate` button validation of type with values is triggered.

 Source files includes `ptd-validator.js` file.
 This script is used to perform validation operation.
 You can use this file in any of your projects.
 Function `verify` requires 3 arguments, which are `value` (JSON parsed value), `typeName` (name of the type) and `typeLib` (JSON parsed type).

-### Download json:ptd validator
+### Download json-ptd validator
 https://github.com/atinea-nl/json-ptd